 Map of LGM Targets and Nearby Mineral Occurrences

-During due diligence work by Origen, a highly prospective zone was identified that bears geological and structural similarities to mineralization on Evergold Corp.’s neighbouring Snoball Property immediately to the west.
-Recent satellite imagery shows glacial retreat and distinct newly uncovered gossans located within Hazelton Group rocks and along the Northmore Fault on the LGM property that have not seen any recorded exploration work.
+The Red Zone is a highly prospective zone that bears geological and structural similarities to mineralization on Evergold Corp.’s neighbouring Snoball Property immediately to the west.
 The control of mineralization on the adjacent Snoball property is the NW/SE trending Northmore Fault, which locally defines the contact between the Triassic Stuhini Group and the Jurassic Hazelton Group.
 In addition to defining a geological contact, the Northmore Fault also represents a portion of the B.C.
 Geological Survey’s “Red Line,” interpreted to be a prospectivity indicator in the Golden Triangle.
 The “Red Line” occurs at the discontinuity between Triassic Stuhini Group and Jurassic Hazelton Group.
-On the LGM property part of this is represented the Northmore Fault, which connects the Snoball showing to the ‘Red Zone’ of the LGM property.
-Due to the geological significance of the Northmore Fault and the presence of exposed gossans along the Stuhini/Hazelton contact, Origen considers this area to be a priority exploration target for the upcoming 2020 field season.
+On the LGM property part of this is represented by the Northmore Fault, which connects the Snoball showing to the ‘Red Zone’ of the LGM property.
+Due to the geological significance of the Northmore Fault and the presence of exposed gossans along the Stuhini/Hazelton contact, Origen considers this area to be a priority exploration target.